goatherd/uuid/README.md

 Adjustments
 -----------

-Optimised for use with PHP 5.4.
+Optimised for use with PHP 5.3 or newer.
+Coding conventions now are closer to PEAR standards.

-Added unit test and composer integration.
+Single class was refactored using a factory pattern.

+Composer support was added and registered with [packagist](https://packagist.org/).

+With beta and stable release some improvements and unit tests will be added.